ChengzhiZhao/ChengzhiZhao.github.io/_posts/2019-12-15-the-art-compound-interest.md

 ---
 title: "The Art of Compound Interest"
-description: "This article discusses what is compound interest, why it is important and how you can use it in your life."
+description: "This article discusses what is compound interest, why compound interest is important and how you can use compound interest in your life."
 last_modified_at: 2019-12-15T10:20:02-05:00
 categories:
   - Personal Finance